 I didn’t realize at the time my experience was cultivating me for a government or nonprofit role, and would cost me dearly for years to come.

 What sort of cost?
 Easily more than $100,000 in lower income the first few years of my career.
 But because getting back on a lucrative path in law is exceedingly difficult, it actually adds up to at least $100,000 to $500,000 in lower annual income for the remainder of my career.
+Not only was I facing a law school debt horror story, but I was also facing lower income!

 Not going to Big Law “pays” in other ways, such as lower stress, far more free time, and the ability to have meaningful relationships and hobbies in life rather than working six days a week, often for 12 to 16 hours days.
-Work/life balance has a definite value, though I think we each value it in different ways.
+Work-life balance has a definite value, though I think we each value it in different ways.

 But looking purely at income potential, making a wrong turn at a seemingly inconsequential point of one’s schooling or career can add up to millions in lost income opportunity.

 I finished law school and was among the lucky graduates to have a job already lined up before graduation.
-My particular experience and coursework opened the door to a position with a federal banking regulator at its headquarters in Washington, D.C.
+My particular experience and coursework opened the door to a position with a federal banking regulator at its headquarters in Washington, DC.

 But I had six-figure student debt and would make half the salary of a beginning Big Law associate — $56,000 rather than $100,000-plus.